TommyTeaVee/workadventure/docs/maps/build-your-map.md

 {.section-title.accent.text-primary}
 # Create your map

-This document will guide you through the process of creating your own map for WorkAdventure using the **Tiled** editor.
+This document will guide you through the process of creating your own map for Qtune using the **Tiled** editor.

 {.alert.alert-info}
 If you are looking to do a simple customization of an existing map, like placing furniture or editing entries and